scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/further_filtering.rst

     filtered = RecordsFilter(transformed, fltr)
     df = PandasDFWriter().write(filtered)

-If you run the cell again and also re-run the :code:`df` cell, then you will see that we have now reduced the size of our analysis data-set to 721 rows.
+If you run the cell again and also re-run the :code:`df` cell, then you will see that we have now reduced the size of our analysis data-set to 721 rows (about 71% of the original data-set).
 We can also see the effect this filtering has had on the number of tokens in the tiles by adding a new cell with the following code:

 .. sourcecode:: python

     df['title_tokens'].describe()

-As you can see in the output, the mean length has reduced by 2 and the median by 1.
+As you can see in the output, the mean length has reduced by 2 and the median by 1, bringing them much closer together, indicating that the data-set is now more cohesive.
+We can now move on to applying some comparative statistics to our cleaned data-set.

 .. important::